replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/hostOS.md

 ---
 title: Host OS
-description: Collect and analyze information about the OS installed on the machine
+description: Collect and analyze information about the operating system (OS) installed on the machine.
 ---

 ## Host OS Collector

-The `hostOS` collector can be used to collect information about the OS installed on the machine
+To collect information about the operating system installed on the machine, you can use the `hostOS` collector.

 ### Parameters